-BAR Signal arrival at a barrier, and wait

-Syntax bar.sync d;

-Description Marks the arrival of threads at a barrier and waits for all other threads to arrive.
+BAR Signal arrival at a barrier and wait.
+Syntax bar.sync d; Description Mark7s the arrival of threads at a barrier and waits for all other threads to arrive.
 The barrier resource is named via a small integer, typically in the range 015.
 The barrier number may be given as an immediate.
 Notes The hardware has a limited, implementation-specific number of barrier resources, typically sixteen or fewer.
 Since a CTA will not launch until all allocated resources are available, a program should minimize the number of distinct barrier variables allocated.
 Ideally, a program uses a single, global barrier that is re-used throughout the program.

-Examples bar.sync 0;

-ATOM Atomic reduction operations for thread-to-thread communication Syntax atom. space.operation.type d, a, b[, c]; .space = { .global }; .operation = { .and, .or, .xor, // .b32 only .inc, .dec, // .u32 only .add, // .u32, .s32, .f32, .min, .max, // .u32, .s32, .f32 .cas, .exch }; // all types .type = { .b32, .u32, .s32, .f32 }; Atomically loads the original value at location a into destination register d , and stores the result of the specified operation at location a , overwriting the original value.
+Examples bar.sync 0; АТОМ Atomic reduction operations for thread-to-thread communication. ------------------ -- Syntax atom.space.operation.type d, a, b[, c]; .space = { .global }; .operation = { .and, .or, .xor, Description Atomically loads the original value at location a into destination register d, and stores the result of the specified operation at location a, overwriting the original value.
 The a operand specifies a location in the specified state space.
-The addressable operand a is one of: [avar] the name of an addressable variable avar, [areg]a de-referenced register areg containing a byte address,[areg+immOff]a de-referenced sum of register areg containing a byte address plus a constant integer byte offset, or [immAddr] an immediate absolute byte address.
-Description The address size may be either 32-bit or 64-bit.
+The addressable operand a is one of: [avar] the name of an addressable variable avar, [areg] a de-referenced register areg containing a byte address, [areg+immOff] a de-referenced sum of register areg containing a byte address plus a constant integer byte offset, or [immAddr] an immediate absolute byte address.
+The address size may be either 32-bit or 64-bit.
 Addresses are zero-extended to the specified width as needed, and truncated if the register width exceeds the state space address width for the target architecture.
 The instruction must carry a .space suffix.
 A register containing an address may be declared as a bit-size type or integer type.
-The bitsize operations are and , or , and xor .
-The integer operations are cas (compare-and-swap), exch (exchange), add , inc , dec , min , max .
-The inc and dec operations return a result in the range [0 b ].
-The floating-point operations are add , min , and max .
-The floating-point add , min , and max operations are 32-bit operations.
-Semantics atomic { where inc(r, s) = (r &gt;= s) ?
-0 : r+1; dec(r, s) = (r &gt; s) ? s : r-1; Notes Operand a must reside in the global state space.
+The bit-size operations are and , or , xor , cas (compare-and-swap), and exch (exchange).
+The integer operations are add , inc , dec , min , max .
+The inc and dec operations return a result in the range [0b].
+Semantics atomic { d = a; a = (operation == cas) ? operation(a, b, c) : operation(a, b); } where inc(r, s) = (r &gt;= s) ?
+0 : r+1; dec(r, s) = (r &gt; s) ? s : r-1; exch(r, s) = (r > s) ? s · r = r = s) ? t : r; Notes Operand a must reside the global state space.
 Simple reductions may be specified by using the "bit bucket" destination operand ''.

-Target ISA Notes atom requires compute_11 or sm_11.
-Examples atom.global.add.s32 d,[a],1;
+Target ISA Notes atom.global requires sm_11 or later.
+Examples atom.global.add.s32 d,[a],1; @p atom.global.cas.b32 d,[p],my_val,my_new_val;